-Lifetime Planning and Wills expert, Sarah Loveless, explains the importance of considering our digital assets when making a Will.
+Lifetime Planning and Wills expert, Jenny Greenland, explains the importance of considering your digital assets when making a Will.
 Our Lifetime Planning and Wills team, are available by email, or by calling 01225 755656.
 Alternatively, you can complete the contact form at the foot of this page.

 What are digital assets?

 Digital technology increasingly dominates our lives.
 Despite that, when making a Will, it’s easy to overlook our digital assets, ie those held in electronic form.
 Whether they are of monetary or sentimental value, you can decide what should happen to the ‘ownership’ of them when you die, in exactly the same way as tangible assets.

 There are any number of assets we might hold digitally, but common ones include:

 - Higher quality photographs that could be sold or licensed;

 - Digitally created art;

 - Domain names;